lino-framework/book/docs/specs/users.rst

     >>> from lino.api.doctest import *

-This document describes Lino's approach of defining and managing users as implemented in the :mod:`lino.modlib.auth` module.
+This document describes Lino's approach of defining and managing users as implemented in the :mod:`lino.modlib.users` module.

 See also :doc:`/dev/users`.

-Lino's :mod:`lino.modlib.auth` is Lino's replacement for Django's :mod:`django.contrib.auth` module.
+Lino's :mod:`lino.modlib.users` is Lino's replacement for Django's :mod:`django.contrib.auth` module.
 It does not require :mod:`django.contrib.sessions` to be installed.

-.. currentmodule:: lino.modlib.auth
+.. currentmodule:: lino.modlib.users

 Models